 Vienna’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Vienna is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Vienna is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Vienna is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Vienna doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Vienna with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.41% of adults in Vienna have a bachelor's degree or advanced degree.
+The citizens of Vienna are slightly less educated than the national average of 21.84% for the average city or town: 13.41% of adults in Vienna have a bachelor's degree or advanced degree

 Vienna is an extremely ethnically-diverse town.
 The people who call Vienna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vienna residents report their race to be White, followed by Black or African-American.
 Vienna also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 22.17% of the town’s residents.
 Important ancestries of people in Vienna include German, Irish, English, Italian, and Scottish.